 The advantages of a sustainable and responsible business are simply too compelling: increased innovation, improved employee retention, shared value creation that ultimately leads to higher profitability, and so on.

 But sustainability leadership and accountability couldn’t be more fragmented.
 Of the world’s 100 largest public companies, only 54 have committed to oversee the sustainability efforts of their organisations at board level.

 The first edition of The Sustainability Board Report, a not-for-profit project on sustainability and corporate governance, showcases which companies’ boards of directors truly focus on sustainability and ESG, and who are driving the discussion and action.
-Drawing on the Fortune 2000 list, we have chosen to look at the first 100 of the world’s 2,000 largest publicly listed companies.
+Drawing on the Forbes Global 2000 list, we have chosen to look at the first 100 of the world’s 2,000 largest publicly listed companies.